CemGultekin1/gz21/README.md

 ```
 mlflow run -e data-test . --env-manager local --experiment-name data_generation --run-name test
 ```
+Above `--env-manager local` ensures the locally existing environment is used.
 To access the generated data, the above entered params `experiment_name` and `run_name` can be used as provided in `peek.py`.
 Inside `MLproject`, `peek` is another entry point which plots `time=0` fields of the data.
 The plots are saved as artifacts similar to the data.